BloodHoundAD/BloodHound/docs/data-collection/sharphound.rst

 If you are on the red team side, you can employ some av-bypass strategies to avoid getting caught by AV.
 One of the best things you can do is stay completely off-disk when running SharpHound.
-Many command-and-control tools have in-memory .net assembly execution capabilities, such as Cobalt Strike's execute-assembly and Covenant's loadassembly commands.
+Many command-and-control tools have in-memory .net assembly execution capabilities, such as Cobalt Strike's **execute-assembly** and Covenant's **assembly** commands.
 Using these commands will keep SharpHound totally off-disk when run on your target, which will go a very long way toward evading basic AV signatures.